vidbina/vidbina.github.io/_drafts/js-vars.markdown

 {% endhighlight %}

-Even if the variable of interest happened to be defined in a parent scope, a `var` statement will set the local variable of the same name as `undefined`
+Even if the variable of interest happened to be defined in a parent scope, a hoisted `var` will be `undefined` by default within the scope in which it is hoisted.

 {% highlight javascript %}
 var sidekick = 'Rick';